martincartledge/6.824/lesson-one/lecture-one-notes.md

  - Can be recoverable as well
 - Recoverability (service can recover with fault)
 - Non-volatile storage: hard-drives, c drive, logs
-- Replication (independent in failure as possible)
+- Replication (as independent in failure as possible)

 ### Consistency